Learn something new every day

 Choosing a great blouse really depends on your body type.
 Nothing is worse than being in a shirt that is uncomfortable and leaves you feeling awkward.

 If you are top heavy it is a good idea to choose a blouse that is loose fitting and you should avoid high collars and any pockets as these just draw attention to the expanse of your chest.

 For those who are bottom heavy, pick a blouse that has details on top to draw the eye up and away from your problem areas.
 Backless or strapless blouses also divert the eye very well.

-Colour is completely up to you.
-I believe a lady should wear a colour that makes her feel confident.
+Color is completely up to you.
+I believe a lady should wear a color that makes her feel confident.

 One of our editors will review your suggestion and make changes if warranted.
 Note that depending on the number of suggestions we receive, this can take anywhere from a few hours to a few days.
 Thank you for helping to improve wiseGEEK!